senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 Submit:

 1. Both of your programs.
+The original with the `io.Copy(...)` in it and the one that uses `ioutil.ReadFile`.
+Add a note that this is a copy from the website, [copy a file in go](https://shapeshed.com/copy-a-file-in-go/) and a note with your name and email address.
 1. Your written paragraph.

 ### References